Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Democratized Learning: Preliminaries

 \textbf{Transition in the dual specialized-generalized process:} The specialized process becomes increasingly important compared to the generalized process during the training time.
-As a result, the learning system evolves to gain specialization capabilities from training tasks but also loses the capabilities to deal with environmental changes such as unseen data, new learning agents, and new learning tasks.
+As a result, the learning system evolves to gain specialization capabilities from the learned tasks but also loses the capabilities to deal with environmental changes such as new learning agents, and new learning tasks.
 Meanwhile, the hierarchical structure of the Dem-AI system is self-organized and evolved from a high level of plasticity to a high level of stability, i.e., from unstable specialized groups to well-organized specialized groups.
 The transition of the Dem-AI learning system is illustrated in Fig.~ \ref{F:Dem_AI_Principle} with three iterative sub-mechanisms such as \textit{generalization}, \textit{specialized learning} and \textit{hierarchical structuring mechanism}.
-Accordingly, the hierarchical group structure is self-organized based on the similarities in the learning characteristics of agents.
-The generalization mechanism helps in the construction of the hierarchical generalized knowledge from learning agents towards the top generalized level $2$.
-Meanwhile, a specialized learning mechanism instantiates the personalized and specialized group learning to exploit the agent's local data and incorporate the knowledge from higher level groups.
+Accordingly, the transition of the dual specialized-generalized process represents the steps in a typical democratized learning framework \cite{Dem-AI}.
+In that transition, the learning agents are grouped according to the similarities of their learning tasks at the early stage.
+Then, the generalized process helps in the construction of a hierarchical generalized knowledge for the specialized groups from bottom-up and encourages the group members to be close together.
+In the meantime, the specialized learning processes leverage personalized learning to exploit their biased datasets by incorporating higher-level generalized group knowledge from top-level to lower-level groups.
+In doing so, the group members deviate from the common generalized knowledge.
+After that, the hierarchical structure will be updated according to the new learning models.

 In the next section, we develop a democratized learning design that results in a hierarchical generalized learning problem.
-To that end, we propose a novel democratized learning algorithm, DemLearn to realize as an initial implementation of Dem-AI philosophy.
+To that end, we propose a novel democratized learning algorithm, \DemLearn to realize as an initial implementation of Dem-AI philosophy.